Section Image

 Main Street is alive with events and local businesses

 Tazewell Today keeps downtown busy all year round, with events like Restaurant Week, T-Town Turkey Trot and the Holiday Parade.
 Main Street Moments, a two-day block party and car show, has been happening for over 30 years.
 Downtown is also home to the Tazewell County Public Library, which hosts events like the Down on the Farm Party, where kids can look at tractors and try milking a fake cow.
-“We offer more than just books,” says library director Erica Galloway.
-“It’s about making those social connections and making people feel like they are a part of the community.”
+“It’s more than just reading,” says library director Erica Galloway.
+“It’s about those social connections and making people feel like they are a part of the community.”

 Swimming, hiking and high-speed driving in the Appalachian Mountains